What42Pizza/Mindustry-Production-Mod/README.md

 #### Other changes:

-- Hail guns have a range of 25 blocks
+- Hail guns have a range of 35 blocks
 - Items take 10 frames instead of 26 frames to pass through junctions
 - Junctions have an item capacity of 2 instead of 6
-- Plastanium Compressors take 5 Petroleum instead of 15 Oil
 - Seperators can output iron too

+- Plastanium Compressors now take 2 titanium, 2 plastic, and 0.6 water
+- Phase Weavers now take 2 Phase Fabric because titanium + sand is way too easy for such a powerful material